AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/dbj_2-color.md

 ![ ](img/dbj_2-color/Smiley_4_72x30.png)

 AYAB takes care of the colors for you, you just give it a black-and-white pattern as if you are going to do single bed Fair Isle.
+To create your own patterns, refer to the AYAB manual, section "pattern_image_creation".
+Make sure the width of the pattern has an even number of pixels (=stitches).
 Use thin yarns, you’ll be using side-by-side needles on both beds. (for those in the US, Woollike yarn works well.)
 For your first practice sample, use this Triangles image that also comes with